 Because of the high carbonation, pouring a Guinness takes skill, and ordering one takes patience.
 To tap a perfect pint, Guinness instructs bartenders to use a "two-part pour."
 The glass should be tilted at a 45-degree angle and filled to three-quarters capacity.
 Then you must wait for the surge of bubbles beneath the foam to settle before the glass is filled to the brim.
 The overall process takes about two minutes.

 Several years ago, a Dublin company worked on developing a process to cut down the pouring-and-settling time without disrupting the beer's quality...but Guinness afficionados weren't impressed.

 A bartender at one of Dublin's oldest pubs told CNN, "Our customers will certainly not go for that.
 Guinness is a traditional drink and I don't think people will sacrifice that for a little extra speed and efficiency."

-Atop the building, the Gravity Bar provides visitors with a commanding 360-degree view of Dublin — with vistas all the way to the sea — and a free beer.
+Atop the building, the Gravity Bar provides visitors with a commanding 360-degree view of Dublin — with vistas all the way to the sea — and an included beer.

 Dave Fox is a veteran Rick Steves tour guide; Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.